-Spark guaranteed World Cup streaming grief, RugbyPass boss says
+Spark guaranteed World Cup streaming grief: RugbyPass boss

 Apart from various factors outside Spark's control that can affect the internet, then there's Joe User at home.

-A customer can often have problems with their home wi-fi network setup, or getting a stream from their internet to their regular telly.
+A customer can often have problems with their home Wi-Fi network setup, or getting a stream from their internet to their regular telly.

 "So much of the service relies on the customer doing a lot to get it sorted.
 They don't.
 Not all of them do," Martin says.

-Netflix has had a hugely beneficial effect, helping to familiarise many with the ins-and-outs of streaming, he says..
+Netflix has had a hugely beneficial effect, helping to familiarise many with the ins-and-outs of streaming, he says.
 But he adds that there's still a significant chunk of the population who need to be educated - and that it will take time.
 He says watching the pattern of usage at RugbyPass, it often takes six to 12-month fumbling period before a user starts regularly streaming.

 Martin does have some positives.
 He says Spark has done well to line-up TVNZ as its backup partner, so rugby fans won't miss out if things go south, minising PR damage (though there will still be financial damage; Spark has yet to reveal pricing, but MD Simon Moutter has said will likely charge around $100 for its World Cup coverage, and that his company plans to make most of its money from subscriptions rather than ads).